BMI Calculator (Body Mass Index) for Adults

 This tool is for general wellness guidance only.
 BMI is useful for screening, but it does not tell the full story of your health by itself.

-It can also be a helpful starting point before using other tools such as a BMR Calculator, Daily Calorie Needs Calculator, or Water Intake Calculator when planning health and wellness goals.
+It can also be useful before using more specific wellness tools.
+For example, after calculating BMI, many users continue with a Body Fat Percentage Calculator, Ideal Weight Calculator, Daily Calorie Needs Calculator, or Water Intake Calculator to build a more complete health and wellness plan.

 • Pregnant individuals